Skip to main content

 Error Handling and Observability

-The wallet upgrade process includes robust error handling:
+The wallet upgrade process includes robust error handling, implemented in AbstractCustomerHandler:

-• If enterprise identity lookup fails, the local wallet remains unchanged
+• If enterprise identity lookup fails entirely, the local wallet remains unchanged and the findOrCreateCustomer flow continues with local wallet creation

-• Validation errors are logged for debugging and monitoring purposes
+• All identity lookups and wallet operations are logged for debugging and monitoring purposes

 Troubleshooting